 Sexual harassment of students or applicants in any form is unacceptable conduct that will not be tolerated.
-Sexual harassment includes unwelcome sexual flirtation, advances or propositions, requests for sexual favors, verbal abuse of a sexual nature, subtle pressure or request for sexual activities, unnecessary touching of individual, graphic verbal commentaries about an individual's body, sexually degrading words, a display of sexually suggestive objects or pictures anywhere on College property, sexually explicit or offensive jokes, physical assault, and other verbal, visual, or physical conduct of a sexual nature.
+Sexual harassment includes unwelcome sexual flirtation, advances or propositions, requests for sexual favors, verbal abuse of a sexual nature, subtle pressure or request for sexual activities, unnecessary touching of an individual, graphic verbal commentaries about an individual's body, sexually degrading words, a display of sexually suggestive objects or pictures anywhere on College property, sexually explicit or offensive jokes, physical assault, and other verbal, visual, or physical conduct of a sexual nature.

 No student, applicant, faculty member, or another employee of the College shall threaten or insinuate, either explicitly or implicitly, that a student or applicant's refusal to submit to sexual advances will adversely affect that person's application, enrollment, grades, or educational experience.
-Similarly, no faculty member or employee shall promise, imply, or grant any preferential treatment in connection with any student or applicant intending to reward for or engage in sexual conduct.
+Similarly, no faculty member or employee shall promise, imply, or grant any preferential treatment in connection with any student or applicant with the intent of rewarding for or engaging in sexual conduct.

 Any student or applicant who feels that he or she is a victim of sexual harassment by any student, applicant, faculty member, or other College employee should bring the matter to the attention of the Campus Executive Director or Human Resource Administrator at the telephone number specified in this catalog.
 Any questions about this policy or potential sexual harassment should also be brought to the attention of the aforementioned College officials.

-The College will promptly investigate all sexual harassment allegations as confidential as possible and take appropriate corrective action if warranted.
+The College will promptly investigate all allegations of sexual harassment in as confidential a manner as possible and take appropriate corrective action if warranted.

-Violence Against Women Reauthorization Act of 2013 (VAWA)
+Violence against Women Reauthorization Act of 2013 (VAWA)

-On March 7, 2013, President Obama signed the Violence Against Women Reauthorization Act of 2013 (VAWA) (Pub.
+On March 7, 2013, President Obama signed the Violence against Women Reauthorization Act of 2013 (VAWA) (Pub.
 Law 113-4), which, among other provisions, amended section 485(f) of the Higher Education Act of 1965, as amended (HEA), otherwise known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
-VAWA amended the Clery Act, which requires institutions to compile statistics for incidents of domestic violence, dating violence, sexual assault, and stalking and to include certain policies, procedures, and programs about these incidents in their annual security reports (ASRs).
+VAWA amended the Clery Act, which requires institutions to compile statistics for incidents of domestic violence, dating violence, sexual assault, and stalking and to include certain policies, procedures, and programs pertaining to these incidents in their annual security reports (ASRs).